-The person or group of persons appointed under point IS.D.OR.240(b) with the responsibility to ensure compliance with the requirements of this Regulation should represent the management structure of the organisation.
+The person or group of persons appointed under point IS.I.OR.240(b) with the responsibility to ensure compliance with the requirements of this Regulation should represent the management structure of the organisation.

-The person or group of persons has direct access to the accountable manager or, in the case of design organisations, to the head of the design organisation (or the common responsible person, if appointed) to provide guidance, direction and support for the planning, implementation and operation of the process and standards to comply with the Regulation.
-They should have direct access to keep the accountable manager or, in the case of design organisations, the head of the design organisation (or the common responsible person) properly informed on compliance and information security matters (for instance, through meetings organised on a regular basis).
+The person or group of persons has direct access to the accountable manager (or the common responsible person, if appointed) to provide guidance, direction and support for the planning, implementation and operation of the process and standards to comply with the Regulation.
+They should have direct access to keep the accountable manager (or the common responsible person) properly informed on compliance and information security matters (for instance, through meetings organised on a regular basis).